twyeoh/Introduction-to-Neural-Networks/README.md

 - implement and apply a Two layer neural network classifier
 - understand the differences and tradeoffs between these classifiers
 - get a basic understanding of performance improvements from using higher-level representations than raw pixels (e.g. color   histograms, Histogram of Gradient (HOG) features)

+# Part 2 Description
+In this part, you will practice writing backpropagation code, and training Neural Networks and Convolutional Neural Networks.
+The goals of this assignment are as follows:

+understand **Neural Networks** and how they are arranged in layered architectures understand and be able to implement (vectorized) **backpropagation** implement various **update rules** used to optimize Neural Networks implement **batch normalization** for training deep networks implement **dropout** to regularize networks effectively **cross-validate** and find the best hyperparameters for Neural Network architecture understand the architecture of **Convolutional Neural Networks** and train gain experience with training these models on data